 Hail, the heav'n-born Prince of Peace!

 Hail, the Sun of Righteousness!

 Light and life to all he brings,

 ris'n with healing in his wings;

-mild he lays his glory by, born that we no more may die, born to raise us from the earth, born to give us second birth.
+mild he lays his glory by, born that we no more may die, born to raise the sons of earth, born to give them second birth.

 Hark, the herald-angels sing glory to the new-born King.